-3. Communication
+3. Course Design

 - 3.1.
-Please post all course-related questions in the Canvas "Q&A" threads so that the whole class may benefit from your conversation.
-Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question. - 3.2.
-To contact the TAs, open Canvas Inbox, compose a new message, select this course, then next to the 'To' box click the address book, select "Teaching Assistants", then choose the name(s) of TAs you wish to contact. - 3.3.
+This is a partially "flipped" course.
+This means that some of your normal in-class activity (lecture) will be accessed outside of class (via pre-recorded video lectures).
+Some of your normal outside-of-class activities (worksheets, study) will be completed in-class. - 3.2.
+You will NEED a computer with a battery that will last you at least 1.5 hours. - 3.3.
 Please email your instructor only for matters of a personal or private (grading) nature.
-The instructor or a TA will reply to most course-related questions within 24-48 hours. - 3.4.
-Any email sent to the instructor about this course must originate with an OSU supplied email account and contain the tag [CS271-400] at the beginning of the subject.
-Failure to comply with this will result in delayed (or possibly nonexistent) response to your email.
+The instructor or a TA will reply to most course-related questions and email within 24-48 hours. - 3.4.
+Any email sent to the instructor/TA about this course must originate with an OSU supplied email account and contain the tag [CS271] at the beginning of the subject, or be from Canvas Inbox.
+Failure to comply with this will result in delayed response to your email.